 We just passed the summer equinox, which means it’s time to talk about games you play in the summer!
 Between being a teacher for 13 years and having summers off as a kid, I’ve done A LOT of summer gaming in my life.
 My birthday is also the first week of August, so growing up I’d usually be able to get a new and highly coveted game during the season, just before school started.
 Let’s talk about the games I have the most nostalgia for around summer!

 I’ve already written about several of these game elsewhere on The Chozo Project.
 What I want to focus on in this post are the specific summer memories associated with them!
 I plan on doing similar lists for the other seasons in the coming year.
 These are roughly arranged in chronological order in terms of my life, but no one is more important than another.
 Time to bust out the sunscreen and reminisce amount summer game nostalgia!

 Super Metroid (SNES)

 One of my best childhood friends and I spent several summers trying to beat this game.
 We were young and didn’t have a guide, but we did have plenty of free time!
 The amount of hours we spent exploring the labyrinths beneath Zebes on hot summer afternoons was astounding.
 And the sheer joy we felt each time we *finally* learned how to progress was unrivaled.
 Super Metroid remains one of my top 3 games of all time to this day.
-It’s also one of my most comforting games, and one that brings a lot of nostalgia (especially the Lower Brinstar theme, which reminds me of summer heat).
+It’s also one that brings a lot of nostalgia (especially the Lower Brinstar theme, which reminds me of summer heat).

 E.V.O.
 The Search for Eden (SNES)